Learnware-LAMDA/Learnware/docs/workflows/client.rst

         learnware_zip_path=zip_path, semantic_specification=semantic_spec
     )

-After uploading the learnware successfully, you can see it in ``My Learnware``, the background will check it.
+After uploading the learnware successfully, you can see it in ``Personal Information - My Learnware``, the background will check it.
 Click on the learnware, which can be viewed in the ``Verify Status``.
 After the check passes, the Unverified tag of the learnware will disappear, and the uploaded learnware will appear in the system.

 Update Learnware
 -------------------------------